leendalloul/fintech-grc-risk-assessment-showcase/README.md

 A documentation-only showcase of an academic Governance, Risk, and Compliance assessment for **NoorPay**, a fictional Saudi fintech scenario.

-> This repository is an academic portfolio adaptation.
-It is not legal advice, a regulatory certification, or an assessment of a real organization.

 ## Project Overview

 The project evaluates a fictional digital-payment and e-wallet provider through three connected GRC activities: